Nice-Take/python_pet_selector/README.md

-# A quick project demonstrating basic proficiency in Python (school)
+# A simple project demonstrating basic proficiency in Python
 The main program is **main.py**

 This programm is essentially abstracting a decision tree for users.